What is a home emergency cover?

 Can I keep my no-claims bonus if I claim for home emergency cover?

-Do I already have home emergency cover?
+Do I need home emergency cover?

 If you rent, your landlord is responsible for dealing with emergencies.
-Landlords looking for cover for rented homes should buy specialised landlord insurance rather than a standard home emergency policy.
+And for landlords looking for cover for rented homes, specialised landlord insurance is more suitable than a standard home emergency policy.